Custom blocks and crossreferencing

 The teacher mentioned in Theorem

-2.5 is a statistician who got addicted to quarto due to James J Balamuta’s web-r extension, and desparately wanted to have a common counter for theorem and alike.
+Pseudo.4 is a statistician who got addicted to quarto due to James J Balamuta’s fantastic web-r extension, and desparately wanted to have a common counter for theorems and alike.
 She got also convinced that everything is possible in quarto by the many nice extensions from Shafayet Khan Shafee.